-At December 31, 2008, we had one loan outstanding in the principal amount of \$375,000 to Laura Gladstone, a managing director of ours and the daughter of our chief executive officer, Mr. Gladstone.
+As of December 31, 2009, we had one loan outstanding in the principal amount of \$375,000 to Laura Gladstone, a managing director of our Adviser and the daughter of our chief executive officer, Mr. Gladstone.
 This loan was extended in connection with the exercise of stock options under the 2003 Equity Incentive Plan by Ms. Gladstone, and was made on terms available to all eligible participants of the 2003 Equity Incentive Plan.
 The 2003 Equity Incentive Plan was terminated on December 31, 2006.
 The interest rate on the loan is 8.15% and the outstanding principal amount of the loan is due and payable in cash on November 21, 2015.
 Mr. Gladstone has not received, nor will he receive in the future, any direct or indirect benefit from this loan.